Panels overview panels-overview

 Data view

-Each panel is associated with a data view, identified by
+Each panel is associated with a data view.
+You can identify the

 When you create a Blank Workspace project, the default data view for the initial panel is the data view you last worked on in Customer Journey Analytics.